Leaves and Returns

 We understand that connections to clubs and organizations is one of the hallmarks of the RPI experience.
 While you are welcome to keep in contact with members of groups you belong to you are expected not to participate in clubs or attend any on campus events during your time away.

-You and your Support Dean may have made a plan for possible activities you will engage in while away.
+You and a Support Dean may have made a plan for possible activities you will engage in while away.
 Depending on the reason for your leave any number of activities may be appropriate.
 Here are our general suggestions.
 Note that the Student Health Center or Academic Standing committee may require specific activities, please refer to your leave of absence letter for details.

 Students who engage in these activities while away are most successful when they return.